Daniel Caspary: Early life and career

-Upon graduation from the Thomas Mann Gymnasium in Stutensee, Caspary served in the federal German armed forces as first lieutenant in the reserve.
+Upon graduation from the Thomas Mann Gymnasium (Stutensee), Caspary served in the federal German armed forces as first lieutenant in the reserve.
 He studied technical economics at the University of Karlsruhe.
 Alongside his studies he worked as assistant to the State Minister of Agriculture in the state of Baden-Württemberg, Peter Hauk.
 He interned at J.P.
 Morgan in Frankfurt and London.
 After graduation in 2002, he worked at MVV Energie in Mannheim.

 Political career

 Career in state politics

 Between 1999 and 2002, Caspary was deputy-chairman of the Junge Union (JU) Baden-Württemberg, the youth organization of the Christian Democratic Union.
 From 2001 until 2008 he served as district chairman of the Junge Union in Nordbaden.
 Caspary has been district-chairman of the CDU Karlsruhe-Land since 2010.

 From 1999 until 2009 Caspary was a member of the city council in Stutensee.